The Rule of the Word

 Requirements

-2.1 The Rule of the Word is for you if you seek truth, humility, love, godly obedience, modesty, simplicity, joy, and to excavate and illumine the image of the cruciform within yourself for the unending and sovereign glory of your Father.
+2.1 The Rule of the Word is for you if you seek truth, humility, love, godly obedience, modesty, simplicity, joy, and to illumine the image of the cruciform within yourself for the unending and sovereign glory of your Father.

 2.2 The Rule may be used by anyone, including those who are engaged in the rigors of work, family, and other responsibilities.
 In John 15:19 our Lord Master Christ the Living Word said: “you are not of the world, but I chose you out of the world…” Regardless of your specific circumstances, you journey through life while being summoned by Life himself.

-2.3 To some, The Rule will be challenging.
+2.3 To some, The Rule will be challenging at first.
 There may be a period of adjustment and learning.
 But did not our Lord Master Christ the Living Word say, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it” (Luke 9:23-24)?
 Your Father has not promised to make your life better by making it easier.
 Indeed, if you are not making sacrifices for our Lord Master Christ the Living Word you are not following our Lord Master Christ the Living Word.
 Sacrifice—along with truth, humility, love, godly obedience, modesty, simplicity, and joy—is the aura of discipleship.

 Humility and Love